pwhb/parthenon/kindness-saga/funogods/draft.md

 ## chapter ii (Art)

 I hated shrinks.
 They acted like they could fix people like a mechanic fixed an engine.
 I was not an engine.
 I was just a creative little brat.
+The beauty of an engine lies in its mechanical nature while mine lies in organic nature that other organic creatures like my parents failed to grasp.
 It started with me siding with the girl who was bullied at school.
 I could tell they had been bullying her for a long time.

 "Astrid, did you really see them hurting her?" the teacher asked.
 I was stunned by their question.
 How could they possibly doubt the victim?
 I've always been perceptive, but how blind did they have to be to suspect the victim might be lying?
 Couldn't they see the obvious scars?